HyperBeast43/online-stopwatch/README.md

 Icons supplied by Material Design: https://material.io/tools/icons/

-(note from hyper: yeah this didn't work i have no idea how to set up a github pages thing)
+(note from hyper: yeah all i did was make it autostart)